Notes from the Gallows: Compilation and initial publication

 Fučík wrote on pieces of cigarette paper, which he rolled up and entrusted, piece by piece, to the prison guard Adolf Kolínský, who also collaborated with a police officer, Jaroslav Hora, to smuggle the writing out of prison.
 A total of 167 rolls were smuggled out in this way, which Kolínský stored in a pickling jar buried in the ground.

-After the war, Fučík's wife Gusta met Kolínský and arranged with Ladislav Štoll, the communist literary critic and later Czechoslovakian minister of education and culture, to collect and publish the smuggled notes.
+After the war, Fučík's wife Gusta met Kolínský and arranged with Ladislav Štoll, the communist literary critic and later Czechoslovak minister of education and culture, to collect and publish the smuggled notes.

 In the first edition, Gusta Fučíková left out certain passages from the manuscript, where Fučík had described the 'high game' he played with the Gestapo and outlined his interrogations.
 Many critics argued that these redacted passages revealed that Fučík had collaborated with the Gestapo and betrayed the resistance effort.
-A fully critically edition of the Notes published in 1995, however, dispelled the rumours that its author had betrayed the cause: his behaviour was not conspiratorial in nature.
+A fully critically edition of the Notes published in 1995, dispelled the rumours that its author had betrayed the cause: his behaviour was not conspiratorial in nature.

 The authorship, originality, and completeness of the manuscript have at times been called into question.
 In 1990, it was examined by the Institute of Criminalistics in Prague, which confirmed Julius Fučík as the true author.
 The institute further found that none of the 167 manuscript leaves had been physically or chemically altered, other than by the author.

 The manuscript is in the care of the Workers' Movement Museum of the Czech Republic, and since 2014 has been on loan to the National Museum.

 Criticism

 Professor of Slavic studies at the University of Pennsylvania Petr Steiner describes the text not as reportage, but as a romance.
-He charged Fučík with sentimentality, consciously avoiding the world as it is in order to make a case for how it should be while casting himself as a saviour figure.
+He charged Fučík with sentimentality, consciously avoiding the world as it is, in order to make a case for how it should, be while casting himself as a saviour figure.